 Bannatyne did not have heart attack

-Tests have confirmed that TV entrepreneur Duncan Bannatyne did not suffer a heart attack in a health scare which saw him rushed to hospital, a company spokesman has said.
+Tests have confirmed that TV entrepreneur Duncan Bannatyne did not suffer a heart attack in a health scare which saw him rushed to hospital, a company spokesman said.

 "He is now to spend a few days recuperating from his chest pains away from the stresses of his busy life.